vuw-research-computing/raapoi-docs/docs/training/gpu-neural-style.md

 source env/bin/activate # activate the virtualenv
 ```

-Now that we've activated the virtual enviroment, we can install any additional pacakges we need.
-In thise case we don't need any additional packages
+Now that we've activated the virtual environment, we can install any additional packages we need.
+In this case we don't need any additional packages.

 ### Download some images to use as content as well as for training.